sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 recognition accuracy
 (Pearson score: $0.78$).
-Overall, we conclude that strong caricature recognition may be a side-effect of strong category recognition and that cutting-edge models already reach the level of toddlers independently from the the training procedure.
+Overall, we conclude that strong caricature recognition may be a side-effect of strong category recognition and that cutting-edge models already reach the level of toddlers independently from their exact training procedure.

 {% include figure.html path="assets/img/2025-04-28-visualprop/caricatures.png"